 In the early years, kindergarten teachers introduce movement through imitation of daily activities, circle games, singing, and imaginative play.
 Movement in kindergarten is crucial for establishing social and communication skills as well as laying the ground for cognition.

 In grades one through five, movement education is taught through various games to help develop an enhanced awareness of personal space, with clearly defined boundaries.
 Physical activity is emphasized through games using imagery, story, rhythm, and imitation.
-In the fifth grade, there is a focus on beauty and form, and in the spring the fifth graders participate in the Olympic Games, a gathering of fifth-grade classes from several island Waldorf schools.
+In the fifth grade, there is a focus on beauty and form.

 In grades six, seven, and eight, more conventional sports are introduced into the physical education curriculum.
-Students are now developmentally ready to have a real respect for the law of rules and understand how a team works together.
-At the same time, they are developing their own self-discipline and competitive nature.
-They aspire to a finer exactness, technique, timing, and spirit of the law, as they also become more consciously aware of and engaged with the world.
+They aspire to a finer exactness, technique, timing, and spirit of the law, as they also become more consciously aware of and engaged with the world through sports.